‘Knives Out’ director plots whodunit franchise after ‘Star Wars’ | Malay Mail

 The 2019 movie was a massive success for writer-director Rian Johnson, previously best known for the divisive blockbuster Star Wars: The Last Jedi.

-An Agatha Christie homage about a family patriarch murdered in his sprawling mansion, Knives Out yesterday passed US$300 million (RM1.24 billion) at the global box office, despite a budget of just US$40 million.
+An Agatha Christie homage about a family patriarch murdered in his sprawling mansion, Knives Out yesterday passed US$300 million (RM1.2 billion) at the global box office, despite a budget of just US$40 million.

 “It’s always been in my head that if this one does alright, then it’d be really fun to do more of these,” said Johnson.